techidaily/site-facebook/source/_posts/a-double-edged-sword-weighing-social-connectivity-against-your-privacy-with-facebook-logins.md

 ### 6\.
 Some Platforms Require It

  Some platforms will only let you log in with Facebook—no other option is available.
 So if you want to use them, you have no choice but to use your Facebook login.
 Messenger is one example of this.
-Oculus used to be one, too, but it now requires a[Meta account instead, which is technically the same thing](https://www.makeuseof.com/meta-account-facebook-account-oculus-quest-2/) .
+Oculus used to be one, too, but it now requires a [Meta account instead, which is technically the same thing](https://www.makeuseof.com/meta-account-facebook-account-oculus-quest-2/) .

 ## Cons of Using Facebook Login